vuejs/rfcs/active-rfcs/0000-render-function-api-change.md

 }
 ```

-This will mostly be used in compiler-generated output, since manually written render function code typically directly import the components and use them by value, and rarely have to use directives.
+This will mostly be used in compiler-generated output, since manually written render function code typically directly import the components and directives and use them by value.

 # Drawbacks